hefow/Personal-Portfolio/README.md

 <<<<<<< HEAD
 # Personal_Portfolio
-This is personal portfolio using reactjs
+This is personal portfolio using reactjs developers used to show their skills, projects they made it and personal info.

+to run this project you will need the following 1.install node modules
+2.npm run dev in the project directory
 =======
 # React + Vite